ketan-rathod-713/MyWeb/web projects/DesignEngineering2/readme.md

 scan qr
 add items purchased and it will show total amount done and then give options of paytm and netbanking like features think about it atleast ha ha

+add visual effects for chart using historial data from cryptocompare api or another see the others and try to implement it .